JoeyStanley/real/_posts/2019-08-19-3d-vowel-plots-with-rayshader.md

 ### A 3D animation

 Now a static plot is awesome.
 Don't get me wrong.
 But, turning it into an animation is even cooler.
-Plus, Morgan-Wall says that viewing a 3D plot from different angles is one way to turn them from gimmickey visuals to legit tools for conveying information.
+Plus, Morgan-Wall says that viewing a 3D plot from different angles is one way to turn them from gimmicky visuals to legit tools for conveying information.
 He says [here](https://www.tylermw.com/3d-ggplots-with-rayshader/):

 > "It’s difficult to interpret static 3D visualizations, as the display is an inherently 2D medium and the reader can’t accurately reconstruct the depth information of 3D data… [T]he continuous underlying substrate provides perceptual context for the missing depth information.
 The issue of 'small box close, or big box far away?' doesn’t occur with [rayshader plots], since those points can always be located in 3D space by referencing the surrounding data."